Doman (Khoikhoi): Biography

 When Autshumato was banished, Krotoa assumed responsibility for the Dutch trade with the local people.
 When he tried to intervene with a cattle negotiation with the Cochoqua people in May 1659, Doman was publicly beaten.
 Later that year Doman was blamed by van Riebeeck for the theft of company cattle and the murder of a Dutchman and theft of his firearm.

 Doman sided with his people in the First Khoikhoi-Dutch War of 1659–1660, urging them to eject the Dutch from the Cape.
 He offered advice on how to exploit Dutch military weaknesses and led attacks on rainy days when the Dutch gunpowder would be affected.
+The Dutch authorities described Doman as "too knowing" after his return from Java, where he had witnessed the Bantamese rebellion and "learned to handle fire-arms".
+Given the importance of his trip to Java in shaping Doman's political consciousness, Dutch administrators at the Cape described him as the "Batavian Hottentoo".
 Doman and his guerillas stole many sheep and cattle and burnt crops and homesteads.
 Though they overran most of the outlying settlements and farms they lacked the means to storm the Dutch fort at the Cape.

 Doman was wounded by a musketball on 19 July 1659, being paralysed in one arm.
 This was one of the reasons for the ending of the war.
 He was allowed to return to the Dutch following peace negotiations in April and May 1660 and resumed his work for them as an interpreter.
 He died on 12 December 1663, the Dutch governor Zacharias Wagenaer recorded that "none of us will have cause to grieve, as he has been, in many respects, a mischievous and malicious man towards the company".